Fordi/P2PPU/README.md

 Please see the documentation for [μC PPU](https://github.com/Fordi/UcPPU).

+# Demo

+For the impatient, there's a [video](https://youtu.be/1ZhZSGqO0Ak) of this demo code in action.

 # Building

 First, check μC PPU and its [SSD1351](https://github.com/Fordi/UcPPU_SSD1351) driver out into your Arduino personal libraries